 7. “I Lost My Talk” by Rita Joe

-This moving poem discusses the poet’s experience at a residential school and the forced loss of her Indigenous language.
+Rita Joe discusses the forced loss of her Indigenous language in this moving historical testimony about her experience at a residential school.
 It is a brief but intense look at the relationship between language, power, and identity.
 For 9th graders, it provides a crucial historical perspective while sparking discussions about cultural heritage and the importance of having a voice.

 Teaching tip: Use this poem to introduce a lesson on historical context, specifically regarding the history of residential schools in North America.
 Ask students to discuss the double meaning of the word “talk” as both a literal language and a sense of self-worth.
 This helps them understand how poetry can serve as a form of social activism and historical testimony.